i9or/blog/content/posts/2023-02-07-tic-tac-toe-setup.md

 In this tutorial, we will be setting up a project for implementation of a small Tic Tac Toe game.
 The game will be written in C++ with the help of CMake and the SFML library.
-The setup below will be working on macOS only for now.
-Windows support will be added in the next parts.
+The setup below is expected to be working on macOS only.
 This is a _step-by-step_ tutorial, some steps might look too verbose.

 ## Prerequisites